-Retractions play a key role when printing pieces with small details.
-The perfect adjustment of this group of parameters allows obtaining clean prints, with very defined details.
+Retractions play a key role when printing pieces with minute details.
+The right adjustments of these parameters can result in clean, extremely detailed prints.

-Note: Before modifying the retraction settings, verify that your filament is in good conditions and free of humidity: Problems related to humidity
+Note: Before modifying the retraction settings, verify that your filament is in good condition and free of humidity: Problems related to humidity

 Table of Contents:

-Before modifying the retraction settings, it is necessary to keep in mind the following tips to avoid problems derived from an excess of retraction.
+Before modifying the retraction settings, it is necessary to be mindful of the following tips to avoid problems derived from an excess of retraction.

-- Retractions depend on the print speed.
-Printing slower allows you to reduce the retraction distance and speed.
+- Retractions are in relation to print speed.
+Printing slowly allows you to reduce the retraction distance and speed.

 - Control the ambient temperature around your printer.
-High temperatures can cause that the filament leaves more threads.
+High temperatures can cause the filament to leave more threads.

-- Check that the extruder motors are clean and without rests of filament between the gears.
+- Check that the extruder motors are clean and absent of remnants of filament between the gears.
 This will improve the traction of the filament during retractions.

 Retraction distance and speed

-It is the length of the filament that will be retracted.
-By increasing the distance, to prevent filament threads from remaining in the piece generating more stress placed on the material, which can end up blocking it.
+Retraction distance is the length of the filament that is to be retracted.
+You can increase the distance to prevent filament threads from remaining in the piece which generates more stress placed on the material and can end up blocking it.

-This parameter is divided in 2 option that allows you to configure the speed retraction and prepare the filament.
-Increasing the speed helps prevent threads in the piece but can degrade the filament until is clogged.
+This parameter is divided into 2 options which allow you to configure the retraction speed and prepare the filament.
+Increasing the speed helps prevent threads on the piece but can degrade the filament until it's clogged.